ulisses/Static-Code-Analyzer/pln/trab1/README.markdown

-    -verbose              - Show the languages the program is analyzing -separated            - Generates separated images (this is the default) -allTogether          - Generates one image with all the analysis -percent              - Generates the image with percentage of code analyzed (this is used by default when -allTogether is set otherwise no)
+    -verbose              - Show the languages the program is analyzing -separated            - Generates separated images (this is the default) -allTogether          - Generates one image with all the analysis -percent              - Generates the image with percentage of code analyzed (this is used by default when -allTogether is set).
+	                        By default this flag is set to 0.
-    -out <fileNamePrefix> - This flag is mandatory, and fileNamePrefix is the prefix to be places before each filename image produced
+							If you use -percent with -separated this script will produce 3 files, the ratio file will not be in percentage -out <fileNamePrefix> - This flag is mandatory, and fileNamePrefix is the prefix to be places before each filename image produced

 EXAMPLES